Packet radio with the Kenwood TM-D710GE

 A full list of settings and defaults can be found in the support documentation associated with the TM-D710GE.

-A number of further settings are notable, but are already set appropriately in the defaults:
+A number of further settings work better for a UK foundation licensee under less reliable conditions, but are already set appropriately in the defaults:

 A connection to a local BBS